Birth Defects Testing - Topic Overview

-Birth defects tests are done
+Birth defects include:

 What are the types of tests?

 There are two types of birth defects tests: screening and diagnostic.

 Diagnostic tests show if a baby has a certain birth defect.

 Screening tests for birth defects are blood tests and ultrasounds.
 The blood tests are used to look for the amount of certain substances in your blood.
 The doctor uses an ultrasound to look for certain changes in the baby.
 Diagnostic tests involve taking some of the baby's cells to look at the genes and chromosomes.